tareqmamari/openwhisk-package-iot/README.md

 ```

 ####Send Device Event
-`/whisk.system/iot/send_event` is an action to send events on behalf of a device ( simulating a device) to Watson iot Platform.
+`/whisk.system/iot/send_event` is an action to send events on behalf of a device ( simulating a device).

 #####Parameters